Toasted-ctrl/RunescapeBot/README.md

 # RunescapeBot
 Runescape bot that fetches and stores public API data, and makes it readable through a discord bot.
+I've only just started to learn python, this is my first project!

 FUTURE IMPLEMENTATIONS
 -  Superadmin functions (add/remove administrators).